ksmin23/my-aws-cdk-examples/ec2/jupyter-on-dlami/README.md

 ## Set up to access Jupyter Notebook Server on Local MacOS PC

+The deployment might take about `10` minutes.
+After then, you can access to the jupyter server through the browser by the following instructions.

 #### Copy Jupter Notebook CA from EC2 instance

 - Copy certificate file for Jupyter notebook into your local computer (e.g. MacOS)